January 14, 2026

 • Less back pain throughout pregnancy

-At Hideout Fitness in Irvine and throughout Orange County, we've seen this transformation firsthand.
-Expectant mothers who start prenatal strength training report feeling more confident heading into delivery, experience fewer pregnancy complications, and recover faster postpartum.
-This guide walks you through the research, what actually works, and why having a certified prenatal coach changes everything.
+At Hideout Fitness in Irvine and throughout Orange County, we've worked with dozens of expectant mothers.
+The ones who strength train feel more confident heading into delivery, have fewer complications, and recover faster.
+This guide breaks down the research and shows you why a certified prenatal coach makes the difference.

 What the Research Shows: